 When brought back to the nest, the line can entangle osprey chicks and sometimes parents, causing serious injury or even death by starvation.

-"Most fisherman are environmentalists," McGowan said.
+"Most fishermen are environmentalists," McGowan said recently.
 "I don't think they would purposefully go out there and try to harm wildlife" with their fishing line.